dimagi/commcare-core/.github/contributing.md

 1. If you are working on a CommCare Android change, you will want to start by checking out `your_feature_branch` from `master` as the base branch.
 Make changes on `your_feature_branch` and create your original PR against `master` branch.

 2. Now you will need to duplicate this PR by making another PR against `formplayer`.
-Make sure the branch for this PR is not deleted.
-Then create the comment `duplicate this PR`.
-If the PR has already been merged, comment `duplicate this PR <starting-commit-id> <ending-commit-id>`.
+Make sure the branch for this PR is is merged and is not deleted.
+Then create the comment `duplicate this PR <starting-commit-id> <ending-commit-id>`.
 The `ending-commit-id` should be the last non-merge commit in the PR.
 This should result in a Github Actions workflow duplicating your PR against `formplayer`.
 Go to the duplicate PR, close and re-open it to run the Github checks against it.

 3. In order for us to test that your PR against `formplayer` doesn't break anything on Formplayer, we need to run formplayer side tests with your PR.
 To do this -